ITSamantha/ITSamantha/README.md

 ## :sparkles:About me
 Good day! :wave:

 I am Savelyeva Diana.
-My age is 20.
-I am a perspective and hardworking programmer. :computer:
+My age is 20. :computer:

 I am student of ITMO University, 3rd year of education.
 My program of education is Software Engineering.
 The specialization of my educational program is System and Application software.